adku1173/acoupipe/sphinx/source/index.rst

 Simulation with Docker
 ---------------------------------

-The easiest way to create the data set is by using an existing Docker image from DockerHub_.
+The easiest way to create the dataset is by using an existing Docker image from DockerHub_.
 Simply pull the latest image with the command

 .. code-block::